 Los Angeles Mandates Hazard Pay For Grocery, Drug Store Workers

-The city’s emergency ordinance requires large grocery and drug stores and to pay their employees an extra $5 per hour for the elevated health risks they face during the Covid-19 pandemic.
+The city’s emergency ordinance requires large grocery and drug stores to pay their employees an extra $5 per hour for the elevated health risks they face during the Covid-19 pandemic.

-LOS ANGELES (CN) — The Los Angeles City Council voted Wednesday to finalize approval of an emergency ordinance providing grocery store and drug retailer workers a $5 an hour boost in hazard pay during the Covid-19 pandemic.
+LOS ANGELES (CN) — The Los Angeles City Council voted Wednesday to finalize approval of an emergency ordinance providing grocery and drug store workers a $5 an hour boost in hazard pay during the Covid-19 pandemic.

 The 15-member council approved the policy requiring grocery and drug stores with more than 300 employees nationwide to provide hazard pay to non-managerial employees’ base wages for at least 120 days.